jlausuch/qatrfm-lib/README.md

     qatrfm --version

 which performs the following actions:
-1) Create and deploys a Terraform environment given some input parameters (number of domains, cores, ram, etc)
+1) Create and deploys a Terraform environment given some input parameters (number of domains, cores, ram, etc.)
 2) Run the test(s) case(s) using the domains in the environment
 3) Clean the Terraform environment